Why W Fund?

 Founded by leaders:

-The W Fund’s Founding Partners are Kate Brodock, CEO of Women 2.0 (and former President of Girls in Tech), and Allyson Kapin, Founder of Women Who Tech, two of the largest global networks for women-led startups.
+The W Fund’s General Partners Partners are Kate Brodock, CEO of Women 2.0 (and former President of Girls in Tech), and Allyson Kapin, Founder of Women Who Tech, two of the largest global networks for women-led startups.

 They come with 15+ years each of working with, resourcing and capitalizing women founders as they start and grow their companies, and have been leaders in initiatives surrounding representation in tech since well before #MeToo.